AlvaRobert/KP.AdvancedCplusplus/index.md

     enum { value = 1 };
 };
 ```
-The example shows a template for calculating the faculty of an integer.
+The example above shows a template for calculating the faculty of an integer.
 The first template defines the recursion step n * (n - 1)!.
 It instantiates
-itself, as long as there is a decrease in n by 1, until the case n = 0, which is given by the specialized template with factorial <0>, occurs.
+itself, as long as there is a decrease in n by 1, until the case n = 0 (which is given by the specialized template with factorial <0>)  occurs.
 It should also be noted that in the specialization factorial <0> the specified parameter 0 in angle brackets is directly behind the template name and the angle brackets behind the keyword 'template' remain empty.
 If the template has several parameters, the unspecified ones remain in the upper bracket while the specified ones are written to the lower one.

 ### Type Functions